 “When mixed with lubricating oils, its flammable concentration range is increased,” according to OSHA.”
 It can explode if released in an enclosed space with a source of ignition present, or if a vessel containing anhydrous ammonia is exposed to fire.”

-With chemicals in the workplace potentially mixing and resulting in negative health consequences, companies must invest in the right engineering controls to guard their workers from long-term side effects.
+With chemicals in the workplace potentially mixing and resulting in negative health consequences, companies must invest in the right engineering controls to guard their workers against long-term side effects.

 Indoor air pollution and air quality news brought to you by Air Impurities Removal Systems, Inc.